sql-machine-learning/elasticdl/docs/designs/allreduce_based_horovod.md

 The worker can catch the exception and query the master for the new rank to re-initialize Horovod.

-In the second case, the worker will query the master periodically to see if there are new workers and re-initialization of the AllReduce process the group is needed.
+In the second case, the worker will query the master periodically.
+If the worker find the `rendezovous_id` of reponse is bigger then the current `rendezvous_id`, the worker will call `hvd.init` to re-initialize Horovod.

 ## The Worker Averages Gradients Using Horovod